beh22/ChromaPlot/README.md

 ## Installation

 ChromaPlot is not officially code-signed by either Windows or Apple, so running from the source code is currently the preferred option.

 However, pre-packaged installations are provided for both operating systems for ease of use, allowing you to run the software without needing to install Python and the necessary dependencies on your system.

-**Please note:** To properly install in this manner requires extra steps to bypass in-built security.
-This is explained further in the relevant sections below.
+**Please note:** Installing the pre-packaged versions requires a few extra steps to bypass built-in security warnings from Windows and macOS.
+These steps are explained below.

+If you have any questions or encounter issues, please [contact us](#support--contact-information).

 To install ChromaPlot, follow these steps:

 ### For Windows:

-1. Download the `.exe` file from the latest release in the [releases](https://github.com/beh22/ChromaPlot/releases) section.
+1. Download the `ChromaPlot_windows.zip` file from the latest relesae in the [releases](https://github.com/beh22/ChromaPlot/releases) section.
+2. In **Downloads**, unzip the file and enter the folder created
-2. Open the `.exe` file, run the installer and follow the on-screen instructions.
+3. Open the `.exe` file, run the installer and follow the on-screen instructions.
+4. If you see a warning from Windows Defeder SmartScreen, follow these steps:
+   - Click on "More info" in the warning dialog.
+   - Click the "Run anyway" buton to proceed with the installation
-3. Once installed, you can start ChromaPlot from the Start Menu or desktop shortcut.
+5. Once installed, you can start ChromaPlot from the Start Menu or desktop shortcut.

 <details>
-   <summary><b>Important Information for Windows Users</b></summary>
+   <summary><b>Information for Windows Users</b></summary>

 Because ChromaPlot is not signed with a code-signing certificate from a trusted Certificate Authority, you may encounter a Windows Defender SmartScreen warning when you try to run the application.

-**To Open ChromaPlot on Windows:**

-1. Download the installer or executable file from the repository.
-2. Double-click the file to start the installation.
-3. If you see a warning from Windows Defender SmartScreen, follow these steps:
-   - Click on "More info" in the warning dialog.
-   - Click the "Run anyway" button to proceed with the installation or to run the application.

-**Disclaimer**: While we have taken steps to ensure that ChromaPlot is safe and secure, the app is not signed with a code-signing certificate.
-If you have any concerns about security, feel free to review the source code available in this repository or run from the source code as described below.
+**Disclaimer**: We have taken steps to ensure that ChromaPlot is safe and secure.
+The app is not signed with a code-signing certificate, but you can inspect the source code in this repository or run it directly from the source if you prefer.

-**Why This Happens**: Windows Defender SmartScreen is designed to protect users from potentially harmful software by warning them when running apps from unknown publishers.
-Obtaining a code-signing certificate to bypass this warning can be costly, which is why it hasn't been implemented for this project.
+**Why This Happens**: Windows Defender SmartScreen warns users when apps from unknown publishers are run.
+Code-signing certificates bypass this warning but obtaining one can be costly for open-source projects like ChromaPlot.

-If you have any questions or encouter issues, please [contact us](#support--contact-information).

 </details>